chandrahaswtw/ellipsis-tooltip-demo/README.md

 ## ellipsis-tooltip-react-chan demo

-This website is a demonstartion of how [ellipsis-tooltip-react-chan](https://www.npmjs.com/package/ellipsis-tooltip-react-chan) work.
+This website is a demonstration on how [ellipsis-tooltip-react-chan](https://www.npmjs.com/package/ellipsis-tooltip-react-chan) work.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).